-attack on its IT systems and infrastructure.
+The DMO could be the subject of an external attack on its IT systems and infrastructure.
 Through its activities, the DMO gathers, disseminates and maintains sensitive information, including market sensitive information.
 The DMO seeks to ensure the highest standards of data protection and information management.

-The DMO could be the subject of an external The DMO, including the PWLB lending facility, continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
-IT and data security risks continued to be a specific area of focus in 2021-2022 and the DMO's IT team have been enhancing the security environment and appropriateness of transaction systems and processes.
-The focus was in identifying and mitigating any changes to IT and data security risks as a result of continuous remote working.
+The DMO continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
+IT and data security risks continued to be a specific area of focus in 2022-2023 and the DMO's IT team have been enhancing the detective, protective and recovery security controls.

 Risks to data and information held by the DMO are owned and managed by designated Information Asset Owners.
 The DMO has a Senior Information Risk Owner (SIRO) who is responsible for the information risk policy and the assessment of information risks.
-The SIRO is a member of the Board and provides advice to Board members on the management of information risk.
+The SIRO is a member of the Board and provides advice to Board members on the management of information risks.